The TPTP Problem Library

 Scope.

-The TPTP contains problems in classical logic with an interpreted equality symbol.
-Release v8.0.0 of the TPTP contains 15514 abstract problems, which result in 24785 ATP problems (due to
+The TPTP contains problems in classical and non-classical logic, with an interpreted equality symbol.
+Release v9.0.0 of the TPTP contains:

 The problems in the TPTP are syntactically diverse, as is indicated by the ranges of the values in the tables.
 The problems in the TPTP are also semantically diverse, as is indicated by the range of domains that are covered.
 The problems are grouped into domains, covering topics in the fields of logic, mathematics, computer science, engineering, social sciences, arts and humanities, and others.